Syfe REIT+ vs REIT ETFs: What’s The Difference?

 Typically, investors look at three metrics when assessing the efficiency of an index investment: tracking error, total expense ratio, and liquidity.

-Here’s how REIT+ compares with the three REIT ETFs we’ve looked at.
+Here’s how REIT+ compares with REIT ETFs:

 Tracking error